 New Bike Buying – Importance of Break-in Period – Check-Up, Tune-up

-When you buy a new bicycle there are a few important things to do to make sure it is set up perfectly for the long term.
+When you buy a new bicycle, there are a few important things to do to ensure it is set up perfectly for the long term.

 In this article, we will explain the break-in process step by step, from the date of delivery up until you’ve ridden it for 10 miles or so.
 Lastly, we will leave you with some advice for long-term maintenance.

 1. Receiving the Bike

 3. First 5-10 Miles

 5. Regular Interval Bike Maintenance

 Buying a bicycle online is becoming more common each year, with online retailers offering a much more extensive selection than regular stores and significant discounts and savings.

 However, this usually means you have to do the final assembly yourself.
 Therefore, knowing what to do when your new bicycle arrives is vital for long-term success.